Keeping safe at home

 - A kettle tipper (cradle) helps you to pour hot water without lifting the kettle.

-- Cups with plastic lids can help to protect you if you spill a hot drink during a seizure.
+- Thermal mugs with lids can help to protect you if you spill a hot drink during a seizure.

 - Cordless irons that switch off automatically after a set time, and have no cable to trip over, can reduce the risk of burns if you have a seizure while ironing.

 Products may be available from local or online suppliers.
-Independent organisations such as Disabled Living Foundation and provide product reviews.
+Independent organisations such as Disabled Living Foundation can provide product reviews.

 In the bathroom